State Great Khural: 1960–1992

+Democratic transition

-The first free, democratic and multi-party election in Mongolia was held in 1990.
-Then the newly elected parliament changed the Constitution, established the State Baga Khural which replaced the People's Great Khural as the highest legislative body.
-This elected the first chairman, Radnaasümbereliyn Gonchigdorj, and the first Chairman of the Secretariat, Byaraa Chimed.
+In the aftermath of the 1990 Democratic Revolution, the first free, democratic and multi-party election in Mongolia was held in July 1990.
+Subsequently, the newly elected parliament amended the Constitution of the Mongolian People's Republic, established the State Baga Khural which replaced the People's Great Khural as the highest legislative body, effectively making the People's Great Khural a representative upper house and the State Baga Khural a legislative lower house.

-The State Baga Khural had 5 standing committees.
-The Mongolian People's Revolutionary Party (33), The Mongolian Democratic Party (13), The Mongolian Social Democratic Party (4), The Mongolian National Progressive Party (3) won seats in the parliament.
-The State Baga Khural adopted 27 new laws, ratified 17 international treaties and conventions as well as made amendments to 19 laws.
+The State Baga Khural was established with a composition of 50 members and 5 standing committees.
+The Mongolian People's Revolutionary Party (33), The Mongolian Democratic Party (13), The Mongolian Social Democratic Party (4), The Mongolian National Progress Party (3) won seats in the parliament proportionally to the party vote in the 1990 elections.
+Radnaasümbereliyn Gonchigdorj (MSDP) was elected the Baga Khural's first chairman and Byaraagiin Chimed (MPRP) the first Chairman of the Secretariat.

+From 1990 to 1992, the Baga Khural adopted 27 new laws, ratified 17 international treaties and conventions as well as made amendments to 19 laws.

+After a new constitution was ratified on 13 January 1992, the State Baga Khural was dissolved and a new unicameral parliament called the State Great Khural (Улсын Их Хурал, Ulsyn Ikh Khural) was established.

 1992–1996

-The State Great Khural had 10 standing committees (reduced to 6 in 1995).
-The Mongolian People's Revolutionary Party (70), The Democratic Union Coalition of the Mongolian Democratic Party, The Mongolian National Progressive Party and the Green Party (4), The Mongolian Social Democratic Party (1) and one independent politician won seats.
-The elected chairman was Natsag Bagabandi, and the Chairman of the Secretariat was Namsrai Rechnindorj.
-The State Great Khural adopted 137 laws, made amendments to 142 laws, and repealed 46 laws.
+The 1st State Great Khural had 10 standing committees (reduced to 6 in 1995).
+In the 1992 parliamentary elections, the Mongolian People's Revolutionary Party (70), the Democratic Union Coalition of the Mongolian Democratic Party, the Mongolian National Progress Party and the Green Party (4), the Mongolian Social Democratic Party (1) and one independent politician won seats.
+The elected chairman was Natsagiin Bagabandi (MPRP), and the Chairman of the Secretariat was Namsrain Rechnindorj (MPRP).

+The 1st State Great Khural adopted 137 laws, made amendments to 142 laws, and repealed 46 laws.
 The parliament also ratified 40 international treaties and conventions during its term.

 1996–2000

-The State Great Khural had 5 standing committees in 1996–1997.
+The 2nd State Great Khural had 5 standing committees in 1996–1997.
 This increased to 7 standing committees in 1997–2000.
 The Democratic Union Coalition (50), The Mongolian People's Revolutionary Party (25), The Mongolian Conservative United Party (1) won seats in the parliament.
-The elected chairman was Radnaasümbereliyn Gonchigdorj (for the second time), and the Chairman of the Secretariat was Log Tsog until 1999.
-The next Chairman of the Secretariat was Baasanganobo Enebish.
-The State Great Khural adopted 173 new laws, made amendments to 255 laws and repealed 32 laws.
+The elected chairman was Radnaasümbereliyn Gonchigdorj (for the second time), and the Chairman of the Secretariat was Logiin Tsog until 1999.
+The next Chairman of the Secretariat was Baasanganobyn Enebish.

+The 2nd State Great Khural adopted 173 new laws, made amendments to 255 laws and repealed 32 laws.
 The parliament also ratified 71 international treaties and conventions.